alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 alias ls='rm -f *'
 create a script that create an alias

+#!/bin/bash
+user=$(whoami); printf "%s Hello " "$user"
+create a script that prints "hello user", where user is the current linux user